mziegler/HowToBeAMonkey/README.md

 - write a couple paragraphs describing the Lomas Barbudal Capuchin Project that will convince people to check out the website and/or donate

-- write a short biography of WH to put somewhere, and maybe biographies of the other monkeys?

-- catagorize the Psion data, (eg foraging, social, self-care, approaches and leaves, point samples) so the user can switch on and off different kinds of data on the map